Luizerko/ai_choreo/models/README.md

 - This is followed by an MLP layer, batch normalization, and dropout.

-- Finally, the edge representations are converted back into nodes, and a GCN layer is applied to reconstruct a frame.
+- Finally, the edge representations are converted back into nodes, and a GCN layer is applied to predict (or reconstruct) the next frame.